A Modern Primer on Processing in Memory: Processing-Using-Memory (PUM)

 We believe that RowClone provides very low-cost specialized support for a critical and often-used operation: data copy and initialization.
 In latency-critical systems, such as virtual machines, modern software is written to, as much as possible, avoid large amounts of data copy exactly because data copy is expensive in modern systems (because it goes through the processor over a bandwidth-bottlenecked memory bus).
 Eliminating copies as much as possible complicates software design, making it less maintainable and readable.
-If RowClone is implemented in real chips, perhaps the need for avoiding data copies will greatly diminish due to the more-than-an-order-of-magnitude latency reduction of page copy, leading to easier-to-write and easier-to-maintain software.
-As such, we believe that an idea as simple as RowClone (and the work that builds on it) can have exciting and forward-looking implications on making both systems and software much faster, more efficient and overall better.
+If RowClone is implemented in real chips, perhaps the need for avoiding data copies will greatly diminish due to the more-than-an-order-of-magnitude latency reduction of page copy, leading to easier-to-write and easier-to-maintain software. \omv{Very fast data copy and initialization also \omvii{enables} the opportunity \omvi{to better protect the system} against various security attacks~\cite{orosa2021codic,yuksel2024simultaneous}.} As such, we believe that an idea as simple as RowClone~\omvi{\cite{seshadri2013rowclone}} (and the \omvi{body of} work that builds on it~\omvi{\cite{orosa2021codic,yuksel2024simultaneous,li.dac16,chang.hpca16,wang2020figaro,rezaei2020nom,gao2020computedram,olgun2022pidram,kim.hpca19}}\omv{, such as \emph{\omvi{M}ulti-RowCopy} in real \gls{COTS} DRAM chips~\omvi{\cite{yuksel2024simultaneous}}}) can have exciting and forward-looking implications on making both systems and software much faster, more efficient\omvii{, more robust,} and overall better.

-\subsection{Ambit}
+\subsubsection{Ambit}

 In addition to bulk data movement and initialization, many applications make use of \emph{bulk bitwise operations}, i.e., bitwise operations on large bit vectors~\cite{btt-knuth,hacker-delight}.
-Examples of such {applications} include bitmap indices~\cite{bmide,bmidc,fastbit,bicompression} used in databases, bitwise scan acceleration~\cite{bitweaving} in databases, accelerated document filtering for web search~\cite{bitfunnel}, DNA sequence alignment~\cite{bitwise-alignment,xin.shd.bioinformatics15,alser.bioinformatics17,kim.bmc18,alser2020sneakysnake,cali2020genasm,alser2019shouji}, encryption algorithms~\cite{xor1,xor2,enc1}, graph processing~\cite{li.dac16}, and networking~\cite{hacker-delight}.
+Examples of such {applications} include bitmap indices~\cite{bmide,bmidc,fastbit,bicompression} used in databases, bitwise scan acceleration~\cite{bitweaving} in databases, accelerated document filtering for web search~\cite{bitfunnel}, DNA sequence alignment~\omv{\cite{bitwise-alignment,xin.shd.bioinformatics15,alser.bioinformatics17,kim.bmc18,alser2020sneakysnake,cali2020genasm,alser2019shouji,myers1999fast,cali2022segram,lindegger2023scrooge}}, encryption algorithms~\cite{xor1,xor2,enc1}, graph processing~\omv{\cite{li.dac16,besta2021sisa_micro}}, and networking~\cite{hacker-delight}.
 Accelerating bulk bitwise operations can {thus} significantly boost the performance and energy efficiency of a wide range applications.